 If any unexplained injuries develop, such as a broken bone, bruising or an injury to the head, they are a telltale sign of abuse or neglect.

-The person may not be receiving the help that is needed and may attempt to do the on his or her own.
+The person may not be receiving the help that is needed and may attempt to do it on his or her own.
 A Melville electrician can be of help for lights and such, but cannot improve the staff at the business.
 Even something as simple as getting up out of bed and walking to the bathroom unassisted could lead to a fall and an injury that could have been prevented.
 Injuries could also be the result of physical abuse imparted on a patient by a staff member of the nursing home.

 What to Do?

 If you suspect that a loved one is the victim of abuse or neglect in a nursing home, or if the fire suppression system is not up-to-date, contact an attorney that specializes in long island elder law as soon as possible.
 An attorney will have the resources and the experience to more deeply investigate the situation and provide the guidance and support that is needed to file a legal claim.

 Don’t let your loved one suffer; if you suspect nursing home abuse or neglect, contact us right away.